JSON to Go Struct Converter

 FAQ

-Does generated Go code include JSON tags?
+Does the Go route include JSON tags automatically?